jarcane/handhRL/README.md

 Hulks and Horrors is a tabletop roleplaying game inspired by classic Red Box, with a sci-fi reimagining.
 More on that here: http://www.bedroomwallpress.com/p/hulks-and-horrors.html

+Screenshots are available on our official page at: http://www.bedroomwallpress.com/p/handhrl.html

 libtcod is distributed under the BSD license.
 See LIBTCOD-LICENSE.txt.
 The SDL library is distributed according to the LGPL as mentioned in README-SDL.txt.

 handhRL is (c) 2014 by John Berry.
 Licensing TBD.